Kinto/kinto/docs/tutorials/install.rst

 ::

-    $ Select the backend you would like to use: (1 - postgresql, 2 - redis, default - memory)
+    $ Select the backend you would like to use: (1 - postgresql, default - memory)

 If you don't know, just push "enter" to choose the default Memory backend.
 You can always change your backend selection